fwd/nano-docs/docs/cloud.md

 # Cloud Wallets

 Secure programmatic wallets for the Nano blockchain.

-***Wallets are encrypted with AES-256.
-This API is free, no platform fee is charged.***

-**Rate limit: 30 requests per minute.**
+Wallets are encrypted.
+This API is free up to 1000 sends per address or 100 addresses per IP, 0.001 NANO per send after.

 > A commercial-grade, high-throughput version of this API is in development.
+[Contact us](mailto:support@nano.to) for volume pricing.

 ## Get Started